Danskii/torontoBikeFixitMap/README.md

 A map of all the Fixit stations in Toronto.
 What's a Fixit station?
 It's those bike repair stands you see scattered around the city.
 Need to find one in a pinch?
 Use this map!

-# Love Cycling?
-Contribute!
+## Contribute!

-I do my best to maintain and update this map.
-If you'd like to assist please email me dpuiatti@gmail.com.
-Any help is appreciated!
+Whether you have an idea for how to improve this map, you want to add a Fixit station that is not listed or know of a station that needs repairs, please don't hesitate to reach out! dpuiatti@gmail.com.